Mastercard/connect-ios-sdk/README.md

 In order to return control back to your application after a customer completes a FI’s OAuth flow, you must specify a redirectUrl, which will be the URL from which Connect will be re-launched for a customer to complete the Connect experience.

 Here is an example of a universal link redirectUrl within your code: ```self.connectViewController.load(connectUrl,redirectUrl: "https://yourdomain.com/mastercardConnect")```
 For information on how to configure your server see [supporting associated domains](https://developer.apple.com/documentation/xcode/supporting-associated-domains)

 ### ConnectWrapper Swift Sample App
 This repository contains a sample application ConnectWrapper written in Swift (requires Xcode 11 or greater) that demonstrates integration and use of Connect iOS SDK.

+##Migrate From Framework to XCFramework
+The Connect iOS SDK uses the XCFramework format which allows you to easily integrate the SDK into your development projects.
+Our iOS SDK has full bitcode support so that you don’t have to disable bitcode in your applications.

+###Delete Connect.framework from your project
+If you’re currently using framework in your projects, then you need to remove it before you start using the XCFramework.
+This ensures that the connect.framework won’t interfere with the new XCFramework while you’re trying to compile your source code.

+**WARNING:** Before deleting your existing framework, test the new XCFramework, and make sure it is working correctly so that you don’t accidentally delete your source files.
+1. Open your project in Xcode.
+2. Click the General tab.
+3. Scroll down to the Frameworks, Libraries, and Embedded Content section.
+4. Select connect.framework.
+5. To delete the framework, click (–) minus.

+###Remove the Connect.framework reference
+1. From Project Navigator on the left pane, select Framework and press Delete.
+2. Click Remove Reference (recommended) Note: This is the safest option to preserve your source files.

+###Remove run script
+If you’ve incorporated our script for stripping out the X86 simulator before submitting your application to the Apple App Store, you can remove the run script.
+It’s no longer needed with the XCFramework.
+Only customers that create a run script to incorporate with the connect-sdk-iOS-v1.2.0.zip need to do this step.

+1. From Xcode in the right pane, select your Targets.
+2. On the Build Phase tab, scroll down to Run Script
+3. To remove the script, click the x.

+Once you have migrated from the legacy framework to the new XCFramework, you can install the Connect iOS SDK via CocoaPods

 [connect-sdk-version]: (https://img.shields.io/cocoapods/v/MastercardOpenBankingConnect.svg?style=flat)](https://cocoapods.org/pods/MastercardOpenBankingConnect)
 [connect-sdk-url]: https://cocoapods.org/pods/MastercardOpenBankingConnect